Nkemjika1divine/easy_news/README.md

 - `GET /api/v1/users/profile`: This returns the users profile with the categories of news they follows and the channels they follow
 - `PUT /api/v1/users/change_name`: This changes the user's name
 - `PUT /api/v1/users/promote/{user_id}`: This upgrades a user to admin and can only be done by the superuser
+- `PUT /api/v1/users/demote/{user_id}`: This demotes a user from admin and can only be done by the superuser